 • a fabric core of polyester or nylon weave resists stretching and tearing

-• the durable hypalon outer costing resists UV and chemicals better than just about anything.
+• the durable hypalon outer coating resists UV and chemicals better than just about anything.

-A near-identical product is now supplied, among others, by Pennel in France under the ‘Orca‘ brand (above left) as used on US-made NRS IKs.
-Gumotex’s various in-house Nitrilons (below) are similar, as is Dow’s ‘Nordel‘ EPDM, as bought in by Grabner (above right) as well as some folding kayak makers and raft manufacturers.
+A near-identical product is supplied, among others, by Pennel in France under the ‘Orca‘ brand (above left) as used on US-made NRS IKs.
+Gumotex’s various in-house Nitrilons (below) are similar, as is Dow’s ‘Nordel‘ EPDM, as bought in by Grabner (above right) and other folding kayak and raft manufacturers.

-Gumotex inflatables are glued together by hand.
-Some not very illuminating photos here with no gluing to be seen.
-Gumotex limit the safe operating pressure of most of theor boats to a modest 0.2 bar (2.9psi), still more than many well known IKs.
+Some not very illuminating Gumotex photos here with no gluing to be seen.
+Gumotex limit the operating pressure of most of their boats to a modest 0.2 bar (2.9psi), still more than many well known IKs.

 A couple of round tube Gumotex IKs like the K whitewater series and the Seawave sea kayak run 0.25 bar (3.6 psi).
 Somewhere along the line the fabric is vulcanised, probably in the chemically bonding the coating sense, rather than assembly.

 Austrian Grabner make a big deal of their EPDM boats being vulcanised, but again this is related to preparing or curing the fabric, not assembling the sections of EPDM.
 Vulcanising is a chemical reaction which either molecularly bonds rubber to itself (as in the autoclave drum, above left) or makes a rubber product such as a tyre more durable.
-One problem with synthetic rubbers is they cannot be ‘machine welded’ – they need to be laboriously glued by hand.
+As said, synthetic rubbers is they cannot be ‘machine welded’ – they need to be laboriously glued by hand.

 The great thing with PVC is that it can be easily and quickly heat welded.
 No gluing required.
 Heat welding PVC is so easy and effective you can even do it yourself with roller and a heat gun.
 The process was invented in 1948 in France by SEVY, the company that went on to become Sevylor.
 They produced an inflatable PVC bath that became a hit in post-war austerity France and since that day Sevylor has never looked back.
 Though some paddlers have.